tahminakhtar/activity/README.md

 # activity
 Import the database file soding.sql with the following details: Database Name: "activity" Username: "root" Host: "localhost" Password: ""

-Download and copy the folder soding to the directory that contains xamp
+Download and copy the folder file to the directory that contains xamp

 Run the file.